-Table 2 shows values for a variety of continuous (numerical), and categorical, criminologically relevant variables as a function of profile.
+Table 2 shows values for a variety of continuous (numerical) and categorical criminologically relevant variables as a function of profile.
 For regression analyses, the LPI profile was chosen as the reference against which to compare the other profiles.
 Results of criterion validation analyses are shown in Table 3.
 The impulsive profile was associated with significantly lower IQ, and the child fantasist profile with significantly higher IQ, compared with the LPI profile.
-The distorted thinkers (relative mean difference of +5.4 years) and child fantasists (+6.7 years) were significantly older than those with a LPI profile.
+The distorted thinkers (relative mean difference of +5.4 years) and child fantasists (+6.7 years) were significantly older than those with an LPI profile.
 Individuals with an impulsive profile had a significantly greater number of prior convictions than those with an LPI profile, whereas those with a distorted thinker or child fantasist profile had significantly fewer prior convictions.
-The impulsive, rape preoccupied, and child fantasist profiles - but not the distorted thinker profile - all had significantly more sexual convictions than the LPI profile.
-Interestingly, all profiles, on average, were associated with significantly lower socially desirable responding, with large associated effect sizes, suggesting that those with an LPI profile might better be described as "socially desirable responders".
+Individuals with an impulsive, rape preoccupied or child fantasist profile - but not a distorted thinker profile - all had significantly more sexual convictions than those with an LPI profile.
+Interestingly, all profiles, on average, were associated with significantly lower socially desirable responding, with large associated effect sizes, suggesting that those with an LPI profile might better be described as 'socially desirable responders'.